pivotal/skenario/docs/architecture.md

 ### HPA plugin

 plugin-k8s is the HPA plugin.
-It wraps the HPA controller.
+The HPA plugin creates a HorizontalController for each Simulation Environment.
+It keeps track of pods and stats per environment and provides them to the controller via mocks and fakes, injected at construction.

+Instead of starting the controller (which runs goroutines) the plugin drives the controller by calling the reconcileAutoscaler method with the current HPA object.
+The controller updates the HPA object through a reactor on the fake client.

 ## Vertical scaling in Skenario

 For more information how Skenario scales vertically see [concepts.md].